 However, the industry does make suspending lipless baits, most sink.
 So a consent motion is critical to keep it off the bottom.

 How can I Fish with Lipless Crankbaits?

 It can travel through shallow areas with grass with no ripping.
-In other thick vegetation areas, you will need to learn to rip the lure without getting stuck.
+You will need to learn to rip the lure without getting stuck in other thick vegetation areas.
 This model has double hook trebles and a tight wiggle like conventional models.
 It’s a good option when fishing a vast area and trying to pattern the fish.

 Tuning Your Crankbait

-It makes sense to ensure that your crankbait runs smoothly and in the direction, you want it to.
+It makes sense to ensure that your crankbait runs smoothly and in the direction you want it to.
 In this case, the problem may have been caused when assembled.
-Causing a defective lure, giving errant casts, or simply will not crank properly.
+Causing a defective lure, giving errant casts, or will not crank properly.

 This can also be caused by catching to many fish with one lure.
 How should I fix straying crankbaits?
 With a pair of needle-nose pliers, make minor adjustments in the tie eye of the lure to the right or left.
 Generally, the opposite direction it wants to turn when cranking it.

 Make that adjustment, cast it out, retrieve it, and then make another small adjustment until the crankbait is perfectly tracking.